1460 Limberlost Road

 These two addresses have now witnessed a new neighbour going into the immediate south-east.
 It is a brand-new student residence building called "the W" with the address 160 Sherwood Forest Square.
 These are impressive looking structures (4 different buildings) and their presence does not affect the resale value of these units.

 First, the 1460 Limberlost complex.
 It's a mix of 2 and 3 story single car garage attached condo units built in clusters on slopping land.
+Three clusters of six, two clusters of eight, one cluster of eleven and one cluster of thirteen.
 The 3 story units have a multi-level interior design and are the same model style found at 2-24 Fairfax Court.
+The two story units are 1369 sq.
+Ft.
+And the three story units 1340, 1344, 1350, 1373 and 1383 sq. ft.
 Colour schemes mostly of brown colored side block, brown shingles and tan trim or grey colored side block with brown shingles and grey shingles and yellow trim.

 The rear end of the Sherwood Forest Mall is a neighbour to the East with a walkway to get close in a matter of one minute.